Hassan Pasha (Mamluk)

-Ḥassan Pasha (حسن باشا, ჰასან ფაშა, 1657–1723) was the governor of Baghdad from 1704 until his death in 1723 and the founder of the Mamluk state of Iraq.
+Ḥassan Pasha (حسن باشا, ჰასან ფაშა, 1657–1723) was the governor of Baghdad in Ottoman Iraq from 1704 until his death in 1723 and the founder of the Mamluk state of Iraq.
 Of Georgian origin, he succeeded Vizier Ali Pasha.
 He was the father of Ahmad Pasha, who succeeded him as governor as well as the grandfather of Adila Khatun, the wife of Sulaiman Abu Layla who would also take the position after Ahmad Pasha.

 Biography

 By the beginning of the 18th century, Baghdad under Ottoman rule had an extremely disorganized political system and order.
 The Janissaries were effectively the masters of the city with various Arab tribes controlling the surroundings of Ottoman Iraq.
 Trade and peace suffered.
 Baghdad and Basra were placed in the salyane system where taxation was farmed out to the governors.
 Constant war with the Iranian Safavid Empire had weakened Ottoman control further.
 By the 1700s the situation had worsened.
 The area suffered from being the battleground between the Ottoman and Safavid empires.
 As such, Hassan Pasha was appointed governor in 1704 by Constantinople to bring stability to the region.
 Born in 1657 to a sipahi of Murad IV, Hassan Pasha was well educated and had distinguished himself in various eyalets across the Empire.
 Pasha, along with his son Ahmad, began their careers fighting Iranian forces and defending the area from Nader Shah's control and had even fought deep into Iranian territory such as in Kermanshah.

 On 16 June 1704, Hassan Pasha officially became the Vali of Baghdad and immediately became popular among Baghdadis.
 The two were charged with the mission of retaking Iraq.
 Hassan, along with his son, defeated the Arabian and Kurdish tribes and imposed law and order.
 Accounts of this struggle are well documented in Iraqi chronicles of the era, as are many battles in the period.
 After this, Hassan began building houses and schools and provided new job opportunities for Baghdadi Sunni Muslim scholars to study in them.
 His son, Ahmad Pasha, would follow his father's examples.

 Hassan Pasha took an interest in the Islamic shrines of Najaf and Karbala.
 In 1705, he made a visit to Karbala to visit the Imam Husayn Shrine, which included the resting place of Husayn ibn Ali.
 He also visited al-Abbas Shrine, which contained the resting place of al-Abbas bin Ali, brother of Husayn.
 Hassan chose Karbala as a starting point for his restoration of the cities which he now ruled.
 He ordered the channels of Karbala to be cleaned, and restored the Khan al-Hammad Castle, which is a khan (caravanserai) located on the road between Karbala and Najaf.